0xD3bt/Trench-Tools/docs/EXTENSION.md

 1. Start the backend first:
    - set `TRENCH_TOOLS_MODE=both` in `.env`, or leave it blank for the same default
    - run `npm start` from the repo root
 2. Get the extension on the PC that runs Chrome/Edge.
-The simplest path is the latest packaged zip: `trench-tools-extension.zip` from the [`extension-latest` GitHub release](https://github.com/0xD3bt/Trench-Tools/releases/tag/extension-latest).
+For most users, use the latest packaged zip: `trench-tools-extension.zip` from the [`extension-latest` GitHub release](https://github.com/0xD3bt/Trench-Tools/releases/tag/extension-latest).
 3. Unzip it and keep the unzipped `trench-tools-extension` folder somewhere stable, such as `Documents\Trench Tools Extension`.
 4. Open Chrome or Edge.
 5. Open `chrome://extensions` or `edge://extensions`.